 Substitute variables in files now supports extended wildcard pattern matching

 The way these extra configuration actions worked was on a fixed set of files, 1 line per file.
 This was a rigid configuration, if the file was missing it would fail the deploy.
 This may be desirable if you've got a handful of files, but there were 90 user voice votes for this to be more flexible.
 The issue was with larger deployments there would be an unknown and changing amount of configuration files that needed to be transformed.
 The breaking of a build because of moved configuration files was a terrible experience.

 To the rescue comes extended wildcard pattern matching for these configuration options.
 With this enhancement you can use patterns to specify sets of filenames with wildcard characters to determine the set of files that will be modified.
 Here's two examples:

 **/*.config which will match any file that ends in

 If you've ever written a Step Template or Script Step for Octopus that was more than a few lines long, I'm sure you've run into issues where you've had to tweak things and re-run until you've made it work the way you want.
 Maybe you've even resorted to

 write-host based debugging.
 Well, now you can use a fully fledged debugger (such as PowerShell ISE) with your PowerShell scripts to debug issues.
 You can even debug remotely via PSRemoting!
-Take a look at our guide to remote debugging or our documentation to get started.
+Take a look at our documentation to get started.

 We have put in a lot of effort over this release to make Octopus perform better than ever for large and small scale deployments alike.
 The notable improvements are: